PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: PCA Initialization for Approximate Message Passing

 Then, for $t \geq 1$ and any \PL($2$) function $\psi:\reals^{2t+2} \to\reals$, we almost surely have:

 where $U_1, \ldots, U_{t+1}$ and $F_1, \ldots, F_t$ are defined in \eqref{eq:F1FK_def}. \end{theorem}

-\paragraph{Above the spectral threshold.} The assumption $\alpha > \alpha_{\rm s }$ ensures that the PCA initialization is correlated with the signal.
+\paragraph{Assumptions of the theorem.} The basic assumption that the noise matrix is rotationally invariant is rather mild as it allows for arbitrary eigenvalue distributions.
+The assumption $\alpha > \alpha_{\rm s }$ ensures that the PCA initialization is correlated with the signal.
 This condition is necessary and sufficient for PCA to be effective: under the additional requirement that $G'(b)=-\infty$, we have that, if $\alpha < \alpha_{\rm s }$, then the normalized correlation between $\bu_{\rm PCA}$ and $\bu^*$ vanishes almost surely; see Theorem 2.3 of \cite{benaych2011eigenvalues}.
+Conversely for $ \alpha > \alpha_{\rm s} $, the asymptotic correlation is strictly non-zero and given by \eqref{eq:rho_alpha_def}.